VohraAK/CS200-Lecture-Notes/OOP/Inheritance/inheritance.md

 ---
 <h3 style="text-align: center;">Friend Functions</h3>

-- Friend functions are given special access to the private and protected members of the base class.
+- `friend` functions are given special access to the private and protected members of the base class.
 - Useful in certain circumstances.

 <br>